Endogen/Telegram-Kraken-Bot/README.md

 - __update_hash__: Hash of the latest version of the script. __Please don't change this__.
 Will be set automatically after updating

 ### kraken.key
 This file holds two keys that are necessary in order to communicate with Kraken.
 Both keys have to be considered secret and you should be the only one that knows them.
-If you don't know where to get / how to gererate the keys:
+If you don't know where to get / how to generate the keys:

 1. Login to Kraken
 2. Click on `Settings`